mrtztg/azure-104-notes/README.md

 #### Password Reset (Self-Service Password Reset)

-- **Password Reset** menu in Entra ID enables users to reset their passwords if forgotten or - Configure who can use it and required authentication methods — SSPR can be directly assigned only to a group of users or to ALL users, but NOT to individual users
+- **Password Reset** menu in Entra ID enables users to reset their passwords if forgotten or expired
+- Configure who can use it and required authentication methods — SSPR can be directly assigned only to a group of users or to ALL users, but NOT to individual users
+- **Administrative roles**: SSPR is enabled by default for admin roles, but they must use a **two-gate policy** (different from standard SSPR) — regular SSPR policy does not apply to administrators

+#### User Attribute Modification

+- **Cloud-only users** (members or guests): Attributes can be modified directly in Microsoft Entra ID
+- **Synced users** (from on-premises AD): Attributes must be modified in the on-premises directory — Entra ID does not allow attribute modification for synced users from the cloud interface
+- **UsageLocation exception**: UsageLocation attribute is always stored and managed in Microsoft Entra ID for all users (cloud-only and synced) — required for Microsoft 365 license assignment, can be edited directly in Entra ID portal or PowerShell

 #### Administrative Units